Arshak Poladian: Academic career

-Examining the origin of the Kurds in accordance with Arabic sources addresses an important facet of Arab-Kurdish relations - it hasn't received sufficient attention from historians and hasn't been explored the way in which it ought to be.
-Investigating this issue is critical, especially in attempting to understand the contemporary Kurdish situation, current geopolitical developments, and the role of Kurds throughout the Middle and Near East.

-The story of the Arabic origin of the Kurds in particular has, according to the study, emerged amidst the Arab milieu.
-There is much evidence that lends basis to the assumption that the Diar Rabia itself was the cradle of their nascency, later spreading to other parts of the Caliphate territories The Kurds' acceptance of the assertion that they derive from Arab origin should come as no surprise, in light of the consideration that the claim would have ensured Kurdish princes converting to Islam reverence and prestige in some circles and accordingly, the extension of their sphere of influence.

 Other publications of Poladian, particularly relating to the Armenian-Arab relations, play a significant role in an enlightened quest for understanding and dialogue between Armenians and Arabs.
-Several important works in this domain were published In Damascus and Abu Dhabi under the titles “Armenia and the Arab world” Damascus, 2007; “Eyewitnesses on Armenian Genocide in the Ottoman Empire” (Arabic and Armenian), Damascus, 2015 and 2017; "History of Arab-Armenian Relations," Abu Dhabi, 2002.
+Several important works in this domain were published In Damascus and Abu Dhabi under the titles "Armenia and the Arab world" Damascus, 2007; "Eyewitnesses on Armenian Genocide in the Ottoman Empire" (Arabic and Armenian), Damascus, 2015 and 2017; "History of Arab-Armenian Relations", Abu Dhabi, 2002.
 In his works Poladian touches not only the cultural relations and dialogue between the nations, but he discusses also the Arab role in helping the Armenians during the Genocide and documenting events, which is very much understudied.
 Little has been said of the role played by Arabs in addressing the humanitarian disaster that ensued as hundreds of thousands of refugees and orphans streamed out of Anatolia.